-Maine Heritage Weavers is a family-owned textile manufacturing company based in Monmouth, Maine.
+Maine Heritage Weavers is a family-owned and -operated textile manufacturing company based in Monmouth, Maine.
 It was founded by former Bates Manufacturing President, Fred Lebel, and his daughter, Linda Cloutier, in 2002.
 The craftsmen and women of Maine Heritage Weavers weave America's most famous bedspreads in their original weight and elegant beauty.
 With over 350 years of combined experience, this team of former Bates Fabrics employees use the same equipment to weave these superior quality Bates bedspreads as taught to them by their parents and grandparents.

 History of the Bates Manufacturing Company & Maine Heritage Weavers